paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-6a-public-health-service.md

 Subsec. (b)(6)(B).
 Pub.
 L. 114–255, § 8002(c)(2)(D), substituted “substance use disorders” for “substance abuse”.

 Subsecs. (d), (e).
 Pub.
 L. 114–255, § 8002(c)(3), (4), redesignated subsec. (e) as (d) and struck out former subsec. (d).
-Text read as follows: “With respect to services provided for by a State for purposes of compliance with this section, a funding agreement for a grant under [section 300x–21 of this title](./chapter-6a-public-health-service.md#section-300x-21) is that the State will maintain expenditures of non-Federal amounts for such services at a level that is not less than average level of such expenditures maintained by the State for 2-year period preceding the first fiscal year for which the State receives such a grant.”
+Prior to amendment, text of subsec. (d) read as follows: “With respect to services provided for by a State for purposes of compliance with this section, a funding agreement for a grant under [section 300x–21 of this title](./chapter-6a-public-health-service.md#section-300x-21) is that the State will maintain expenditures of non-Federal amounts for such services at a level that is not less than average level of such expenditures maintained by the State for 2-year period preceding the first fiscal year for which the State receives such a grant.”

 <a id="section-300x-25"></a>